What would negative interest rates mean for savers?

 How do negative rates affect investors?

 The prospect of very low or negative interest rates is likely to act as a key driver for the local bond market.
 When rates are expected to fall, bond prices tend to rise (and thus their yields fall) due to the fixed nature of the income streams that bonds provide.
-According to Tradeweb data, the value of UK gilts with negative yields at the end of July reached over £1.3 trillion, or over half of the total market6.
+According to Tradeweb data, the value of UK gilts with negative yields at the end of July reached over £1.3 trillion, or over half of the total market.

 Negative yields primarily affect fixed income investors, who find themselves effectively paying to lend to borrowers if they hold bonds to maturity.
 Indeed, historically low bond yields are one reason why income portfolios have tilted towards dividend-paying equities in recent years.

-However, even negative yields don’t necessarily imply losses for a bond investor – 10-year German bunds returned nearly 6% in 20197 despite carrying a negative yield for most of the year.
+However, even negative yields don’t necessarily imply losses for a bond investor – 10-year German bonds returned nearly 6% in 20196 despite carrying a negative yield for most of the year.
 This is because their capital values continued to rise.
 Demand remained high due to general risk-off sentiment among some investors, as well as the belief that rates and yields could yet fall even further into negative territory.

 Diversifying across the global market is one way of protecting against negative rates in the UK and other developed nations.
 However, investors should remember that any search for higher returns away from high-quality sovereign bonds likely means accepting more risk in portfolios.